systemlibrary/systemlibrary-common-episerver/source/SystemLibrary.Common.Episerver/Install.md

 - Ctrl + F5 in Visual Studio, should start IIS Express and display an error on our startpage, as we have not created one yet
 - Visit http://localhost:51010/episerver
 - Log in with demo/Demo123!
+- If redirected to a 404, navigate again to http://localhost:51010/episerver
 - Create a StartPage in Edit Mode and publish it
 - Register StartPage as the start for your site (Admin > Config > Manage Websites)
 - Visit http://localhost:51010 should now give 200 OK status code